Anshuman-Dhillon/CHIP-8-Interpreter/README.md

 The Role of Each Component:

--NNN: 12-bit memory address used in jump and call instructions (0x000 to 0xFFF)
+- NNN: 12-bit memory address used in jump and call instructions (0x000 to 0xFFF)
--NN: 8-bit immediate value for loading constants into registers (0x00 to 0xFF)
+- NN: 8-bit immediate value for loading constants into registers (0x00 to 0xFF)
--N: 4-bit value used for sprite height and shift operations (0x0 to 0xF)
+- N: 4-bit value used for sprite height and shift operations (0x0 to 0xF)
--X: Source/destination register identifier (V0 to VF)
+- X: Source/destination register identifier (V0 to VF)
--Y: Second register identifier for two-register operations
+- Y: Second register identifier for two-register operations

-Bit Manipulation Explained:
 The bit shifting operations extract specific fields from the 16-bit instruction:

--`>> 8` shifts right by 8 bits, moving bits 8-15 to positions 0-7
+- `>> 8` shifts right by 8 bits, moving bits 8-15 to positions 0-7
--`& 0x0F` masks to keep only the lowest 4 bits (binary 1111)
+- `& 0x0F` masks to keep only the lowest 4 bits (binary 1111)
--`& 0x0FFF` masks to keep the lowest 12 bits (binary 111111111111)
+- `& 0x0FFF` masks to keep the lowest 12 bits (binary 111111111111)

 Fetch-Decode-Execute Cycle:

--Fetch: Read 16-bit instruction from memory at PC address (big-endian format)
+- Fetch: Read 16-bit instruction from memory at PC address (big-endian format)
--Decode: Extract opcode and operands using bit masks and shifts
+- Decode: Extract opcode and operands using bit masks and shifts
--Execute: Use switch-case structure to jump to appropriate instruction handler
+- Execute: Use switch-case structure to jump to appropriate instruction handler
--Update: Increment PC and update any affected registers or memory
+- Update: Increment PC and update any affected registers or memory

 The switch-case structure uses the upper 4 bits (opcode) to determine instruction type, with some instructions requiring additional decoding of the lower bits for variants.

 </details>

 ### Memory Architecture